VeriBlock/pop-bch/IntegrationMarkDown.md

 } // namespace VeriBlock
 ```
-Also has been added json adapttor for the library.
+Also add json adapttor for the library, to parse the MempoolResult from the library to the UniValue object.\
-vbk/adaptors/univalue_json.hpp
+[<font style="color: red">vbk/adaptors/univalue_json.hpp</font>]
 ```

 #ifndef INTEGRATION_REFERENCE_BTC_JSON_HPP